Dr. Vincent Luca - Principal Investigator

 Elliot hails from Tallahassee, FL where he previously managed the biochemistry teaching laboratories at Florida State University.
 As Employee #1 of the Luca Lab, Elliot took advantage of his organizational experience to help build the lab from the ground up, and he now also leads his own independent research project.
 Elliot has always been intrigued by how cells “speak” to one another and he is currently studying how intercellular communication gives rise to polarity within tissues and how disruptions in this process cause cancer.
 When Elliot is not playing with yeast at work, he plays with them at home to brew different types of beers!

-Elliot Medina - Research Associate
+Elliot Medina - Graduate Student

 Melissa Meister - Grants Administrator

 Melissa is a Moffitt Cancer Center veteran who keeps operations in the the Luca Lab running smoothly.
 When not handling grants at work, Melissa can be found sailing with the pirates at the Tampa Bay Gasparilla festival or attending various concerts in the area.

 Uriel Jean-Baptiste: STAR-PREP program at University of Maryland School of Medicine